-- Voice applications for Genesys Voice Platform (GVP) 8.1-a software suite that unifies voice and web technologies to provide a complete solution for customer self-service or assisted service. - Routing applications for Genesys Universal Routing 8.0 platform, which includes: - Universal Routing Server (URS)-which enables intelligent distribution of voice and multimedia interactions throughout the enterprise. - Orchestration Server-an open standards-based platform with an SCXML engine, which enables you to manage conversations with customers and the customer service process. - Note: This guide focuses on the creation of applications for the Genesys Universal Routing platform.
+• Voice applications for Genesys Voice Platform (GVP)-a software suite that unifies voice and web technologies to provide a complete solution for customer self-service or assisted service.

+- Routing applications for the Genesys Orchestration Platform- Orchestration Server (ORS) is responsible for executing orchestration logic (SCXML) that is provided by an Application Server.
+Composer routing applications are deployed on an Application Server.
+The responsibility of the Universal Routing Server (URS) within the Orchestration Platform is to provide a necessary service to Orchestration Server, to support routing. - Note: This guide focuses on the creation of applications for the Genesys Orchestration Platform.